rednafi/rednafi.com/content/python/contextmanager.md

 ## Writing context managers as decorators

 You can use context managers as decorators also.
 To do so, while defining the class, you have to inherit from `contextlib.ContextDecorator` class.
-Let's make a `RunTime` decorator that will be applied on a file-opening function.
+Let's make a `RunTime` decorator that'll be applied on a file-opening function.
 The decorator will:

-* Print a user provided description of the function
+* Print a user provided description of the function.
-* Print the time it takes to run the function
+* Print the time it takes to run the function.

 ```python
 from contextlib import ContextDecorator